 1. We only consider previously unpublished works.
 No exceptions.
 Thank you.

 2. We do not accept submissions via email or postal service.
 You can submit your work to us through Submittable.
 If you run into any technical difficulties in uploading your submission, please contact us at firstname.lastname@example.org.

 3. We do accept simultaneous submissions; however, we ask that you notify us as soon as humanly possible if your work is accepted elsewhere.
 If you’re exclusively submitting work to us, we appreciate the thought.

-5. If you’re submitting prose, please limit your submission to one story or essay at a time.
-And make sure your work clocks in at or under 7500 words.
-We won't consider any prose pieces over 7500 words.
+4. If you’re submitting prose, please limit your submission to one story or essay at a time.
+Stories and essays should be no more than 4,500 words, but we prefer pieces closer to 3,500 words.
+We won't consider any prose pieces that go over the word count.
 Period.
 Sorry, but dem's the breaks.

-6. If you’re submitting poetry, please submit to us no more than three poems.
-We like things in threes: Olympic medals, wishes, Cerberus, piano trios.
-We don’t like things in fours (excluding that last list of things in threes).
+5. If you’re submitting poetry, please submit to us no more than three poems.
+We like things in threes: Olympic medals, wishes, Cerberus heads, jazz ensembles.
+We don’t like things in fours, except when it comes to lists of things in threes.

-8. Before submitting, please read some of our back issues to familiarize yourself with the content we choose to publish.
-It's all readily available on our Web site (completely free and immediate), so there's really no reason not to.
+6. Before submitting, please read some of our back issues to familiarize yourself with the content we choose to publish.
+It's all readily available on our Web site, so there's really no reason not to.

 Following these guidelines will allow us to take you and your work more seriously.
 If you break the rules, we will swiftly and speedily fail to read your work.
 Now, here's a giant, easy button you can press to submit to us: